-Tamr can accelerate the schema mapping process by learning which input attributes are likely candidates to be mapped to unified attributes.
+Tamr Core can accelerate the schema mapping process by learning which input attributes are likely to be mapped to unified attributes.

-- Create unified attributes and map input attributes to a few of them, either manually or by bootstrapping (done by you).
+- Create unified attributes and map input attributes to a few of them, either manually or by bootstrapping attributes.

-- Update the unified dataset by running the job (initiated by you, completed by Tamr).
+- Update the unified dataset by running the job (initiated by you, completed by Tamr Core).

-- Learn from mappings by running the job (initiated by you, completed by Tamr).
+- Learn from mappings by running the job (initiated by you, completed by Tamr Core).

-- Generate mapping suggestions (initiated by you, completed by Tamr).
+- Generate mapping suggestions (initiated by you, completed by Tamr Core).

-- Review and accept or reject Tamr's mapping suggestions (done by you).
+- Review and accept or reject mapping suggestions.

 To control the number and quality of the suggestions that you review, you can specify how similar you want the mapping suggestions to be.